agiachris/cupid/README.md

 #### Running Experiments: Key Details 🔔
 Experiments are launched through shell (`.sh`) scripts.
 These scripts make it easy to parallelize experiments on a SLURM-managed cluster.
 Before launching an experiment, you’ll need to update a few key variables in the script:
 - `DEBUG=1` – set to 0 to run the experiment, or 1 to print the Python command without executing it.
-- `SLURM_HOSTNAME="<enter_hostname>"` – specify the hostname of your SLURM cluster.
+- `SLURM_HOSTNAME="<enter_hostname>"` – specify the hostname of your SLURM cluster's submit node.
 - `SLURM_SBATCH_FILE="<enter_sbatch_file>"` – specify the path to your SLURM batch submission script.
-- Additional variables required for specific experiments are documented in the sections below 🔎.
+- Additional variables required for specific experiments are documented in the sections below (see 🔎).

 > 💡 **Note:** If SLURM is not available, the script will default to running jobs sequentially on the local machine.